ayakovlev81/sample_app/README.md

-# Ruby on Rails Tutorial: sample application
+# NEXELIS.io is a cooperative tool for planning, forming and operating cooperative and worker self directed enterprises.

-This is the sample application for
+Based on the sample application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).